About Academy Coaching

-As a Coach, you will have the opportunity to engage with two high-achieving members of the CBA Scholars Academy once a month.
+As a Coach, you will have the opportunity to engage with two high-achieving members of UNO’s College of Business Administration Scholars Academy throughout the academic year.
 The agenda is simple: create a space for business professionals to share their wisdom with students, and give students an opportunity to ask questions of business professionals.

-We ask Coaches to commit to one academic year, which includes one kick-off in September and then monthly meetings with your two mentees through April.
+We ask Coaches to commit to one academic year, which includes one kick-off event in September and then a minumum of six meetings between September and April.
 The meetings may be over lunch or coffee, at your office, in Mammel Hall, or wherever you think would be a conducive place for quality discussion.
-The meetings may be at times convenient for the three of you.
+The meetings may be at times convenient for you and your two mentees.

-The Scholars are required to submit monthly reflections about their meetings with their Coaches, so consistency from the mentors is extremely imperative for the success of this program.
+The Scholars are required to submit reflections, three per semester, about their meetings with their Coaches, so consistency from the mentors is extremely imperative for the success of this program.

-As a Coach, you may also work with the Scholars Academy Director, Bethany Hughes, to set up a company visit for the CBA Scholars.
+As a Coach, you also have the option to host a company visit for the Scholars.
+This will typically be a group of about 10 to 20 Scholars.
 As high-achieving students, the Scholars are proactively looking for internship opportunities and carefully considering their career choices.
-By being a Coach and sponsoring a company visit, you are gaining access to some of our most sought-after students.
+By being a Coach and hosting a company visit, you are gaining access to some of our most sought-after students.